Area Service Committee Meets on the 4th Sunday of the month at 5:00 PM at New Song Church 111 NE Evelyn Ave, Grants Pass, OR 97526

 The Area Service Committee (ASC) is a group of trusted servants that meets monthly with the express purpose of fulfilling the specific needs of NA groups in the Rogue Redwood area.
 The ASC is comprised of three types of service positions: The Administrative Committee, the Sub-Committee Chairpersons, and the Group Service Representatives (GSRs).
 (For more information about GSRs, please refer to I.P. #2, “The Group.”)
 The ASC promotes unity through the free expression of ideas and mutual aide.
 Any member of the NA community is invited to attend the monthly ASC meeting.

-Activities Committee Meets on 3rd Tuesday every month at 5:30 at Gilbert Creek Park 1750 NW Hawthorne Ave, Grants Pass, OR 97526
+Activities Committee Meets on 3rd Sunday every month at 3:00 PM at New Song Church 111 NE Evelyn Ave, Grants Pass, OR 97526

 Recovery in N.A. is more than life without drugs.
 The Activities sub-committee organizes a variety of functions in which addicts can find fun and fellowship with others in recovery.
 Activities provides a popular introduction into N.A. service as there are many things that can be done which require little clean time.
 Speaker meetings/dances, picnics, karioke nights, rafting trips and Unity Day are just some of the activities organized by the Activities sub-committee.
 Any member of the NA community is invited to attend the monthly Activities meeting.
 Activities contact info. is listed on the downloadable version of the latest meeting list.